ranman/gitshots-client/README.md

 ```

 ### Optional Configurations

 Add the following line to your `.bash_profile` or `.bashrc`.
 If you don't add this line with your server URL, your gitshots will be posted to [ranman's gitshot server](http://gitshots.ranman.org).

     export GITSHOTS_SERVER_URL=<your gitshots server url>

+If you'd rather not post to Gitshots in general, just set the GITSHOTS_SERVER_URL to `False`

+    export GITSHOTS_SERVER_URL=False

 --------------------------